 The slimline Garmin Vector 3 pedals neatly hide the fact that both pedals contain power meters that are one per cent accurate, the pedals also have an impressive 120 hours of battery life.View Deal

 Smart wheel-on turbo trainers

 The resistance of a smart turbo trainer can be controlled by software and work in perfect harmony with your Zwift experience, meaning when the road points up, pedalling gets harder, just like in the real world.

-There are many different smart wheel-on turbo trainers available, but here are a few of the best deals we've been able to find.
+There are many different smart wheel-on turbo trainers available, but here are a few of the best of the turbo trainer prices we've been able to find where stock remains available.